 We recommend: cash-out refinance

-Recommendation: home equity loan
+Recommendation: home equity loan or line

 How do I choose?

 Both options use your homes equity as a way to finance any repairs or pay down debt.
 What it boils down to is whether or not you want one monthly payment or two.

 If you’re not sure which option to go for, schedule a no cost, no obligation consultation with one of our home loan experts.